A new blog series is here

 After polio, the March of Dimes went on to fund some of the greatest medical advances of the 20th century.
 In fact, our work has been recognized with 13 Nobel Prizes (that could be its own blog series!).
 But I digress…The point is that inherent in the March of Dimes is the goal to help babies and children live healthier lives.
 So, helping parents find resources for their children when things go wrong fits right in with our mission.

 My kids are both in their 20’s now, and I have to say I would not trade in this journey for the world.
-My special needs baby girl is a recent college graduate (looking for her first job), and despite the fact that she may always experience more bumps in her road than the “typical kid,” she has done remarkably well.
+My special needs baby girl is a college graduate and despite the fact that she may always experience more bumps in her road than the “typical kid,” she has done remarkably well.
 She also sends a message to all parents with kids with “issues” to focus on their children’s gifts and strengths, and in time, you will see that they will blossom to be the best they can be.
 Never say never!

 Check out the drawing of a polio victim holding a photo of FDR.
 The hard-to-see caption reads “We polios can fill almost any job.”
 To me it speaks volumes.
 If an individual afflicted with polio could be our nation’s president for four terms, it is time to look beyond the disability and see the ability in everyone.

 So, stay tuned for the upcoming series Delays and disabilities – how to get help for your child.
 It will appear every Wednesday for the next few months.
 We will love to hear your comments and input!